JelenaCekmeniova/The-Wealth-of-Nations-Dashboard-/README.md

 Link to Tableau Dashboard: (https://public.tableau.com/shared/2JXN4SPJD?:display_count=n&:origin=viz_share_link)

 Tableau is great tool to create beautiful visualisations.
 It is becoming more and more popular as many companies start to partner with Sales Force for business analytics reports.

+This individual project allowed me to gain more confidence on performing initial exploratory analysis in Excel (sorting, creating static charts and using macros), and then building interactive dashboard in Tableau.
+As per requirement of project, had to use colour pallet suitable for colour-blind people.